guadalazzo/comeOn/README.md

 ### 4. Welcome Screen

-A & B - clicks continue to send him to home.
+A & B - click to continue, this will send them home.

    <img src="public/welcome.png" width="200">
    <br/>
    <br/>

 ### 4. Home

-  A & B - can logout, it will take them to login again.
+  A & B - Both can logout, it will take them to login again.

   <img src="public/home.png" width="200">
    <br/>